 Tipping has become a real point of contention for many people in the United States.
-In my humble opinion, tipping is frankly out of control and I’ve written numerous posts on the subject, like this one that asks: Should you tip on takeout?
+In my humble opinion, tipping is frankly out of control and I’ve written numerous posts on the subject, like this one that asks: Should You Tip on Takeout? or yesterday’s story on Frontier Flight Attendants Now Requesting Tips: Is This the Future of Air Travel?

 There also seems to be a rise in the number of tipping scams as well as strategies that waitstaff have tried on diners, like what happened at Boston’s Logan International Airport when the server crossed out the lowest suggested tip and circled the highest (20%).
 I’m a regular tipper when both the situation and service warrants it but tricks like this makes me want to leave zero tip, even if the service was good.